BasThomas/basthomas.github.io/cv.md

 #### [Delta](http://deltafhict.nl/home/?lang=en)
-Delta is a Fontys initiative providing what could be called an excellence programme for students:
+Delta is a Fontys initiative providing what could be called an excellence program for students:

->"Students who participate in the Delta programme work on their own goals and interests.
+>"Students who participate in the Delta program work on their own goals and interests.
 They work on ‘exploration projects’, where they are given full freedom to explore a new technology or technique such as Google Glass, Drones, Virtual Reality and 3D printing.
 But this can also be collaborating on projects